Grab attention, keep it longer, communicate better & more

 - Helps readers to come up with fuller, better and more creative responses (Bernstein, 1955)

 It ain’t fluff.
-Creative material helps people pay closer attention to your message, understand it faster, remember it longer and act on it more quickly.
+Storytelling helps people pay closer attention to your message, understand it faster, remember it longer and act on it more quickly.

-There, you’ll learn how to engage readers with great stories and bring your messages to life with creative elements like concrete details, description, wordplay and metaphor.
+At Master the Art of Storytelling — our business-storytelling workshop starting July 11 — you’ll learn how to engage readers with a great story, as well as other creative elements like concrete details, description, wordplay and metaphor.

 Save up to $100 with our group discounts.